ethereum-optimism/optimism/.gitbook/contents/hc/1_write-handler.md

     })
 ```

-With that settled, we have successfuly implemented a function, which can receive a request from the bundler, perform
-some calculation with its payload and return a response.
+We no have successfuly implemented a function which can receive a request from the bundler, perform some calculation with its payload, and return a response.